stemid/spamutbildning/tools/README.md

 For archiving reasons the run-sa-learn.py tool does not delete spam/ham after processing.

 Sa-learn will not re-learn already learned mails, unless run with --forget.
 I do this with a separate crontab in order to archive the mails for a certain number of months.

+Must create the directory sadb\_backups in project root for this tool to take backups of the SA db before every run.